Buffalo thorn tree – an icon in Southern Africa

 Mr. Mxolisi (‘Xia’) Mabilane, a VaTsonga from the Greater Letaba Local Municipality, commented on this tree as follows:

-Uses of Buffalo thorn shrub and trees
+Uses of Buffalo thorn shrubs and trees

 Food from Buffalo thorn trees

-Young leaves are soft and got low tannin content.
+Young leaves are soft and have low tannin content.
 They can be eaten raw and taste well.
 If cooked, bush spinach can be used as a side dish for protein- or starch-based food.
 It is always a positive surprise; how such soft and well-tasting leaves can survive in such a harsh environment.
 But they don’t need chemicals for protection – they got their nasty thorns for defense.

-The reddish skin and pulp is more of a teaser to attract animals eating the fruit for dispersal of the seeds, because the plant put its main energy into the kernels of these seeds.
-These energy-rich kernels are protected by a hard shell, which has to be cracked open for extracting them.
+Fruits are leathery-skinned with only a small layer of pulp, which is quite dry and tastes slightly sweetish.
+Ovambo people are drying the fruits and grinding off the dry pulp thereafter, using it as an addition to maize meal.
+The reddish skin and pulp are more of a teaser to attract animals to eat the fruit for the dispersal of the seeds because the plant puts its main energy into the kernels of these seeds.
+These energy-rich kernels are protected by a hard shell, which has to be cracked open to extract them.

-Yerima, B. I. and Markus M.
+Quote from Yerima, B. I. and Markus M.

 Medical uses

-Buffalo thorn roots will be cut in pieces, pounded, and put in a bit of water to wash out the compounds.
+Buffalo thorn roots will be cut into pieces, pounded, and put in a bit of water to wash out the compounds.
 Drinking this water will act as a pain killer.
 There is a variety of other medical applications, which are based on the alkaloids and antifungal properties in roots and older leaves.

 Cultural uses and believes

-Zulus also firmly believe, that during thunderstorms, protection should be sought under a buffalo thorn tree, as it is immune against lightning strike.
-There may be an explanation to this belief, as Buffalo thorn trees nearly always grow smaller than surrounding trees are – and lightning will strike the higher ones.
+Zulu people also firmly believe, that during thunderstorms, protection should be sought under a buffalo thorn tree.
+It is believed, that they are immune to lightning strikes.
+There may be an explanation for this belief, as Buffalo thorn trees nearly always grow smaller than surrounding trees.
+Therefore, lightning will strike the higher ones.
+And it is also said, that cutting down a Buffalo thorn tree will bring bad luck to that person.

 Uses of Buffalo thorn trees for protection

-If certain TV series (like ‘Naked Survival’) call such protective thorn rings ‘Boma.
+Certain TV series (like ‘Naked Survival’) call such protective thorn rings ‘Bomas’.
 This expression may be correct in other parts of Africa, but not in Southern Africa.
-A Boma is a meeting place with a stockade around, and a Kraal is a protected place – which is what is required for the ‘Survivors’.
+A Boma is a meeting place with a stockade around, and a Kraal is a protected place – which is what is required for the ‘Naked Survivors’.

 Lessons learned from Buffalo thorn uses:

-- It’s leaves are very pleasant to eat, either raw or cooked as a kind of spinach
+• Its leaves are very pleasant to eat, either raw or cooked as a kind of spinach

-- Seed kernels are very high in calorific value
+• Seed kernels are very high in calorific value

-- Branches are used for building kraals for protection during nighttime
+• Branches are used for building kraals for protection during nighttime